dropwizard/dropwizard/docs/source/getting-started.rst

 ==========

 Well, congratulations.
 You've got a Hello World application ready for production (except for the lack of tests) that's capable of doing 30,000-50,000 requests per second.
-Hopefully you've gotten a feel for how Dropwizard combines Jetty, Jersey, Jackson, and other stable, mature libraries to provide a phenomenal platform for developing RESTful web applications.
+Hopefully, you've gotten a feel for how Dropwizard combines Jetty, Jersey, Jackson, and other stable, mature libraries to provide a phenomenal platform for developing RESTful web applications.